darthnoward/dotfiles-arch-linux/README.md

 - gtop
 - telegram-desktop with Dracula theme
 - Thunar with Ant-Dracula theme and Tela purple dark icon
-- Spotify with Dracula theme by spicetify-clik
+- Spotify with Dracula theme by spicetify-cli
+- zsh with archlinux git history-substring-search colored-man-pages zsh-autosuggestions zsh-completions zsh-syntax-highlighting oh-my-zsh plugins, Dracula colorscheme with powerline
+- vim with 41 plugins and Dracula colorscheme